 Upload videos or set of images.
-Provide Youtube urls for automatic downloading.
+Download Youtube urls automatically.
 Browse & annotate uploaded videos.
 Ability to import pre-indexed datasets.

 Extracted objects, along with entire frames and crops, are indexed using deep features.
-The feature vectors are used for retrieval by query image.
+Feature vectors are used for visual search retrieval.

-Using Docker deploy on variety of machines with/without GPUs, local and cloud.
+Deploy on variety of machines with/without GPUs, local & cloud.
 Docker compose enables automated setup of Postgres & RabbitMQ.

 Visual Search as a primary interface